Venezuelan opposition leader: ‘It is the freedom-fight of the 21st century’

 A prominent figure of the Venezuelan opposition, Guatemalan indigenous activist Aura Lolita Chávez Ixcaquic and Eritrean writer Dawit Isaak are the other shortlisted candidates for the prize, which will be awarded on 26 October.

-Suggested by the centre-right EPP and the liberal ALDE groups, the Venezuelan bid unites opposition figures, currently under house arrest, Leopoldo López and Antonio Ledezma, other “political heavyweights” like Yon Goicoechea, Lorent Saleh, Alfredo Ramos and Andrea González.
+Suggested by the European Popular Party EPP and the liberal ALDE groups, the Venezuelan bid unites opposition figures, currently under house arrest, Leopoldo López and Antonio Ledezma, and other “political prisoners” like Yon Goicoechea, Lorent Saleh, Alfredo Ramos and Andrea González.

 “We are – said Borges – part of the same team: Venezuelans, politicians, parliament and opposition leaders imprisoned or exiled who have been fighting for the same objective: to have freedom of thought, human rights and full democracy in Venezuela.”